John D. Rockefeller Jr. Memorial Parkway

+History

 Created in 1972 through the authorization of the United States Congress, and consisting of 24,000 acre, it also borders National Forest lands and is an integral part of the Greater Yellowstone Ecosystem.
-Caribou-Targhee National Forest borders the parkway on the west and Bridger-Teton National Forest and the Teton Wilderness forms the eastern border.
+Caribou-Targhee National Forest borders the parkway on the west and Bridger-Teton National Forest while the Teton Wilderness forms the eastern border.

-The land was originally part of Teton National Forest and was transferred to the National Park Service from the United States Forest Service to assure an unbroken connection between Grand Teton and Yellowstone National Parks.
+This stretch of land was originally part of Teton National Forest and was transferred to the National Park Service from the United States Forest Service to assure an unbroken connection between Grand Teton and Yellowstone National Parks.
 The parkway road itself extends from the northern end of Grand Teton National Park, through the parkway lands, and then on to West Thumb Geyser Basin in Yellowstone National Park, a distance of 27 miles (43 km).